Palakmalik1594/Palakmalik1594/README.md

 - 📫 How to reach me **malikpalak1332@gmail.com**

-- ⚡ Hobbies **I like to draw and read self motivating spiritual books.**
+- ⚡ Hobbies: **I like to draw and read self motivating spiritual books.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">